Calling the Fire Department

 - Tell the dispatcher where the incident is.

 - Emergency units are dispatched even while you are talking with the dispatcher.

 - Younger children should be taught their home address and telephone number as soon as possible.

-All firefighters receive medical training and at a minimum are EMTs (emergency medical technicians).
+Some firefighters receive medical training and at a minimum some are EMTs (emergency medical technicians).

-Certain firefighters receive additional training and attend a 6-month class to become paramedics who are capable of providing advanced life support treatment including IVs, drug therapy, and cardiac care.
+Those firefighters receive additional training and attend a 6-month class to become paramedics who are then knowledgeable to provide advanced life support treatment including IVs, drug therapy, and cardiac care.